 The study observed women who had PCOS and either lost excess weight or did not with weight loss surgery.
-They found is that the fertility of the women who had weight loss surgery was considerably better than those who either didn’t lose weight in the same time frame or lost weight on their own or through other means.
+They found that the fertility of the women who had weight loss surgery was considerably better than those who either didn’t lose weight in the same time frame or lost weight on their own or through other means.
 The study’s researchers believed this wasn’t due to the weight loss itself but from the hormonal changes.

 How Bariatric Surgery Helped Boost Their Fertility

 Researchers who are doing studies about the benefits of surgical treatment of obesity on medical conditions and diseases are now adding fertility among patients with PCOS to the list.
-Researchers don’t believe the surgery is a cure for PCOS-related infertility, but that the results show a significant improvement.
+Researchers don’t believe the surgery is a cure for PCOS-related infertility, but the results show a significant improvement.

-One reason for this is because they feel if the women started gaining back the weight they lost after surgery, their PCOS might very well return.
+One reason for this is that they feel if the women started gaining back the weight they lost after surgery, their PCOS might very well return.
 Hormone changes were one of the big reasons their fertility improved after the surgery.
 This doesn’t mean the weight loss itself wasn’t always helping them with their fertility.

 The results of this research study were released at the American Society for Metabolic Bariatric Surgery in Orlando on June 15th.
 After the surgery, 6 of 20 women surveyed became pregnant, although they had been infertile for years.
-Seventeen of the women had regained their normal menstrual cycles after the surgery, signifying a return of their normal fertility.
+Seventeen of the women had regained their normal menstrual cycles after the surgery, signifying a return to their normal fertility.

 Is Weight Loss Surgery Always the Answer?

 No, weight loss surgery does not help everyone who is suffering from ovulatory dysfunction, whether man or woman.
 Losing fat does have a positive impact on many people.
 Although, the cause of their fertility problems is more important to find out first.
 Weight loss surgery will help if the cause of infertility is from being overweight.
 This includes such as PCOS-related or due to hormonal imbalances from obesity.

-Before you jump into getting weight loss surgery to improve ovulation and conception, you should first visit learn about infertility and the causes.
+Before you jump into getting weight loss surgery to improve ovulation and conception, you should first visit to learn about infertility and its causes.